Enrolling at Brentwood

 - Students for whom the school is the designated neighbourhood school

-- Students with a sibling at the same permanent address and who are attending the school at the same time
+- Students with an older sibling at the same permanent address and who are attending the school at the same time

 - Where the regional director has restricted the enrolment, students who reside nearest the school

-If you wish to enrol your child at Brentwood (seperate from Year 6 to Year 7 transition) please contact the school on 8545 0300 to organise an appointment time with one of our enrolling officers.
+If you wish to enrol your child at Brentwood (separate from Year 6 to Year 7 transition) please contact the school on 8545 0300 to check availability of vacancies at the College.

 Findmyschool.vic.gov.au hosts the most up-to-date information about Victorian school zones for 2020 onwards.

 Information on this site is updated in Term 1 each year, ready for the Year 6 to 7 transition period.

 To visit the site, see: www.findmyschool.vic.gov.au

 If you have a question about school zones call the VSBA Hotline on 1800 896 950 or email firstname.lastname@example.org